hardyqr/UW-Spring2017-CS246-Notes/notes-6.15-LEC13.md

 #### Iterator Design Pattern

-- create an Iterators class which manage access to the Nodes
+- create an Iterators class which manage access to the `Node`s
 - the Iterator will act as an abstraction of a pointer into the linked List